SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_station_ble_provisioning_aws/readme.md

 This example demonstrates how to configure/connects SiWx91x to get the WiFi connection functionality using BLE provisioning.
 In this application, SiWx91x starts advertising in BLE mode and Access Point details are fetched using BLE Provisioning.

 The SiWx91x module is configured  as a station, which associates to an access point and then communicates with an AWS server using MQTT.
-Data will be continuously published until the device is disconnected from the access point.
+Si917 connected to LM75 Temperature Sensor via I2C interface, collects real time temperature data publishes to the cloud until the device is disconnected from the access point.

 ## 2. Prerequisites / Setup Requirements